vitormendes140597/jobsity-data-engineer-challenge/README.md

 Once it's processed, data are stored in Delta Table format which allows us to bring ACID properties from Databases to our Datalake Storage.

-All the initial transformation could be done by Spark and after, only a subset of data which will be used to awnser business questions can be written into a DataWarehouse solution like Azure Synapse Analytics.
+All the initial transformation could be done by Spark and after, only a subset of data which will be used to anwser business questions can be written into a DataWarehouse solution like Azure Synapse Analytics.

 ##### Architecture 3 - Route Events